novaotp/novaotp/README.md

 # Hi there 👋

 I'm Sajidur Rahman, a swiss student passionate about programming.
-I'm especially interested in desiging beautiful and accessible user interfaces and bringing websites/products to life from start to finish.
+I'm especially interested in designing beautiful, accessible, and performant user interfaces, and bringing websites/products to life from start to finish.

 Here, you'll find different projects that I've created/worked on in my free time.